Darryl A. Williams

-Darryl Anthony Williams (born June 22, 1961) is a United States Army general who serves as the commanding general of United States Army Europe and Africa since 28 June 2022 and commander of Allied Land Command since 4 August 2022.
+Darryl Anthony Williams (born 22 June 1961) is a retired United States Army general who served as the commanding general of United States Army Europe and Africa and commander of Allied Land Command from 2022 to 2024.
 He previously served as the 60th Superintendent of the United States Military Academy, the first African-American to hold the position.
-He served as commander of Allied Land Command as a lieutenant general from 24 June 2016 to 29 June 2018.
+He served as commander of Allied Land Command as a lieutenant general from 2016 to 2018.